 Dads rock: Go on a rock hunt outside and help kids select medium-size rocks with light, smooth surfaces.
 Then come back inside and they can use these to create a face that looks like their father.
 They can draw hair, eyes, mouth, etc., with markers.
 Then on the back teachers can write "You rock, Dad" and add the student's name.

 Questionnaire: Kids say the darndest things, so a cute printable questionnaire is the perfect classroom activity.
 Paper trail design offers adorable free printables in a tie shape for fathers and grandfathers.

 Superhero coloring: For all he does, Dad is truly a superhero.
 Have students color this free superhero printable from My Teaching Station to represent their fathers and then send home as a gift on this special day.

-Bookmarks: Use the free Color Portrait Stickers provided to schools when they use Lifetouch Preschool Portraits and adhere to blank bookmarks.
+Bookmarks: Use the free Arts and Crafts Stickers provided to schools when they use Lifetouch Preschool Photography and adhere to blank bookmarks.
 Then let kids' creativity soar as they decorate them with crayons, markers and stickers for Dad.